Metriplectic relaxation to equilibria: Introduction

 Since metriplectic dynamics dissipates entropy but preserves the Hamiltonian, one might expect that a global solution, if it exists, will approach a minimum of the entropy function restricted to the level set of the Hamiltonian that contains the initial condition.
 Specifically, if we denote by $u$ a point in the phase space $V$ of the system, we might expect that the solution of a generic metriplectic system with Hamiltonian $\fun{H}(u)$, entropy $\fun{S}(u)$, and initial condition $u(0) = u_0 \in V$ would converge to a solution of the variational principle

 Variational principles of the form~(\ref{eq:entropy-principle}) are physically relevant since, the resulting state of a physical relaxation mechanism can, in certain cases, be well approximated by the solution of such a minimum entropy principle.
 Typically one envisages a situation where the physical evolution of the system is nearly ideal, that is, dissipation mechanisms are very small, but such small nonideal effects are sufficient to dissipate one of the ideal constant of motion, while causing negligible variations in the other constants of motion.
 This is referred to as selective decay and plays an important role in the relaxation of fluids and plasmas to a self-organized state \cite{Hasegawa1985,Yoshida2002}.
 In MHD for instance, linear Beltrami fields are found as a result of processes that dissipate magnetic energy, while (approximately) preserving magnetic helicity as argued by Woltjer \cite{Woltjer1958a}.
 The precise physical relaxation mechanism has been discussed in detail by Taylor and it is referred to as Woltjer-Taylor relaxation \cite{Taylor1974,Taylor1986,Qin2012}.
 In Section~\ref{sec:testcases} we shall see that equilibrium problems can often be reformulated as a variational principle of the form~(\ref{eq:entropy-principle}): among the many possible solutions of the equilibrium conditions, the variational principle~(\ref{eq:entropy-principle}) selects only those that minimize entropy on a constant energy hypersurface, and thus reduces significantly the issue of nonuniqueness of the equilibrium.
+If the equilibrium problem of interest is formulated as a variational principle of the form (\ref{eq:entropy-principle}), then a relaxation method for such a problem should converge to a minimum of entropy on the constant-energy surface.
+A significant part of this work is dedicated to understanding when metriplectic systems have this long-time convergence property.

 When the solution of a metriplectic system has a limit for $t \to +\infty$ and the limit is a solution of~(\ref{eq:entropy-principle}), we say that the system has \emph{completely relaxed}.
 Unfortunately, complete relaxation does not always happen.
 It depends on the null space of the metric brackets, which is defined precisely in Section~\ref{sec:metriplectic}.
 We shall demonstrate complete relaxation (or lack thereof) by means of numerical experiments.
 We shall propose and test a particular class of brackets modeled upon Morrison's brackets for the Landau collision operator \cite{Morrison1984, Morrison1986} and show by means of numerical experiments that these new brackets completely relax an initial condition.
 These new brackets are referred to as collision-like metric bracket.